The political science major at La Roche University emphasizes the global nature of politics today.

 What Can You Do With Your Degree?

-By studying political science at La Roche College, you may qualify to apply for post-college positions in:
+By studying political science at La Roche University, you may qualify to apply for post-college positions in:

 - Education (teaching at middle or high school levels)

 - Federal, state or local governments

 - Political parties